 - For individuals, one of the biggest areas of improvement will be health care monitoring.
 Wearable or small subcutaneous-embedded sensors will help people monitor not just their daily steps, caloric intake and sleep patterns, but also their blood sugar levels, heart rate, pulse and other vitals.
 This application of the Internet is expected to advance quickly as Baby Boomers age — and their children and grandchildren buy monitoring devices to track seniors’ health and report problems.

 - Individuals and business owners will download apps to monitor and adjust activities remotely, such as pre-heating the oven, gauging utilities usage or tracking speed levels on company vehicles.
 In addition, parents may track their children and businesses may track their employees, posing complex privacy concerns.

-- Businesses will have greater access to quality real-time data that can be used to make key decisions, such as when to reorder materials, going through internet retailer training and where bottlenecks occur in the manufacturing process.
+- Businesses will have greater access to quality real-time data that can be used to make key decisions, such as when to reorder materials, and where bottlenecks occur in the manufacturing process.
 This information will help management tweak physical flows and logistics within the production process, thereby eliminating waste.
 Such inventory principles may also be applied on an individual level.
 For example, smart refrigerator shelves might tell people when to pick up milk or smart cars might tell users when to change the oil, replace tires or redirect to a less crowded route.

 - The government may even use smart devices to monitor pollution levels or wear-and-tear on roadways, signal when municipal trash cans need to be emptied and distribute moving violations to people who exceed the speed limit.